 Section 1.
-General Objective. - This Glossary of Significant Housing development sector - the key shelter agencies, other appropriate agencies of government, and other stakeholders - a first of many steps towards addressing their collective housing and urban development problems and challenges.
+General Objective. - This Glossary of Significant Housing Terminologies aims to provide all stakeholders of the housing and urban development sector - the key shelter agencies, other appropriate agencies of government, and other stakeholders - a first of many steps towards addressing their collective housing and urban development problems and challenges.
 By formally defining terms that are commonly used in the sphere of housing and urban development, the glossary aims to minimize, if not completely eliminate, confusion that stems from the stakeholders' nuanced use, understanding, and the context of housing and urban development terminologies.